-On May 10, 2010, we entered the Loan Agreement with Oxford, under which we borrowed \$15.0 million.
+On May 10, 2010, we entered into a loan and security agreement, or the Loan Agreement, with Oxford Finance Corporation, or Oxford, under which we borrowed \$15.0 million.
 The stated interest rate on the loan was 12.87 percent.
 The effective interest rate on the debt financing was calculated to be 18.14 percent.

-Our obligations under the Loan Agreement are secured by a first priority security interest in substantially all of our assets, other than our intellectual property.
-We also have agreed not to pledge or otherwise encumber our intellectual property assets.
+Our obligations under the Loan Agreement were secured by a first priority security interest in substantially all of our assets, other than our intellectual property.
+We also had agreed not to pledge or otherwise encumber our intellectual property assets.
 Our obligations under the Loan Agreement are guaranteed on a senior secured basis by Avigen.